top of page

 Cognitive markers and endophenotype research

 Recent advance in cognitive neuroscience has provided useful frameworks and models to bridge the phenotypic heterogeneity and genetic complexity of schizophrenia and related disorders.
-The transdiagnostic approach (such as the NIMH Research Domain Criteria (RDoC) and the Hierarchical Taxonomy of Psychopathology (HiTOP) are important to cognitive marker and endophenotype research.
-We utilize novel experimental paradigms, cross-diagnosis samples and follow-up study design to investigate hot and cool cognitions in psychiatric populations.
+The transdiagnostic approach is also important to cognitive marker and endophenotype research.
+We utilize novel experimental paradigms, cross-diagnosis samples and follow-up study design to investigate hot and cool cognition in psychiatric populations.

 Prospection